juanparati/Sendinblue/README.md

 ### Transactional mail transport

-Just use the transactional e-mails using the [Laravel Mail facade](https://laravel.com/docs/5.6/mail#sending-mail).
+Just use the transactional e-mails using the [Laravel Mail facade](https://laravel.com/docs/7.x/mail#sending-mail).

-Remember to [setup the native mail transport](#setup-native-mail-transport) if you want to use Sendinblue as Laravel mail transport.

 As soon that Sendinblue was configured as native mail transport you can use the following code in order to test it: